Timothy Garden, Baron Garden: Education and RAF career

-Academia and journalism
+Journalism, consulting, and academia

 Garden was a web-site consultant before being appointed as Director of the Royal Institute of International Affairs at Chatham House, London.
 From mid-1998, he was a writer, broadcaster and lecturer, and undertook projects for the British Government, the US Department of Defense and NATO.
 He was joint chief editor for The Source, an internet public management journal, from 1999 to 2002.
 In 2000, he provided advice to the Palestinian Authority on negotiations with Israel under the auspices of the Adam Smith Institute.
 He was Distinguished Visiting Fellow and Scholar-in-Residence to Indiana University for the Spring 2001 Semester, and thereafter lectured there regularly by video.
 He returned to Indiana University Bloomington in early 2004 as the Herman B Wells Professor.
-He was Visiting Professor at the Centre for Defence Studies at King's College London from 2000, engaged in research projects on improving European defence capabilities, Defence Diplomacy, interoperability for NATO forces and counter-terrorism.
+He was visiting professor at the Centre for Defence Studies at King's College London from 2000, engaged in research projects on improving European defence capabilities, Defence Diplomacy, interoperability for NATO forces and counter-terrorism.
 He appeared as the military advisor on the BBC television series Crisis Command.

 Garden wrote widely on security topics, and his publications include two books: Can Deterrence Last? and The Technology Trap, both written while he was a serving RAF officer.
 He wrote for a number of security-related projects, including developments in NATO, European defence, missile defence proposals and global security issues.
-He served as a member of the panel of experts for the UK government's 1998 Strategic Defence Review, and gave evidence to the Defence Committee on the new threats after 11 September 2001.
+He served as a member of the panel of experts for the UK government's 1998 Strategic Defence Review, and gave evidence to the Commons' Defence Select Committee on new threats after 11 September 2001.

 Liberal Democrat politician

-Garden was a member of the team developing defence policy for the Liberal Democrats, and was an adviser to the Lib Dem defence and foreign affairs teams.
-He was an elected member of the Liberal Democrat Federal Executive from 2003 to 2006 and of the Federal Policy Committee from 2003 to 2005.
+In the 2000s, Garden was a member of the team developing defence policy for the Liberal Democrats, and was an adviser to the party's defence and foreign affairs policy teams.
+He was an elected member of the Liberal Democrat Federal Executive from 2003 to 2006, and of its Federal Policy Committee from 2003 to 2005.
 He became President of Liberal International British Group, and also of the Camden Liberal Democrats.
-He became a Liberal Democrat member of the House of Lords in June 2004, made a life peer as Baron Garden, of Hampstead in the London Borough of Camden.
+He became a Liberal Democrat member of the House of Lords in June 2004: he was made a life peer as Baron Garden, of Hampstead in the London Borough of Camden.
 At the time of his death he was the party's defence spokesman in the Lords, and was a member of the Delegated Powers and Regulatory Reform Select Committee from 2004 to 2006.
 He was made a member of the Select Committee on Regulators, and was convenor of the All-Party Parliamentary Group on Global Security and Non-Proliferation.
 He became President of the Trading Standards Institute in April 2005.